mohitlabs/mohitlabs.github.io/_posts/blog/2022-02-04-deploy-a-docker-container-over-the-github-CICD-pipeline.md

 ---
 layout: post
-title:  "Necessity of breaking the belief system of AI in Human V/S AI war"
+title:  "Deploy a docker container over the github CI/CD pipeline"
+excerpt: "Short Description"
-date:   2023-06-23 16:18:10 +0530
+date:   2022-02-04 23:18:10 +0530
-categories: blog misc
+categories: Blog Technical
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.